 Wealthfront vs. Fidelity—Performance Awards

-Take these numbers with a grain of salt, as robo-advisor performance can fluctuate just as much as any other investment option out there.
-However, the fact that both robo-advisors have been ranked a top performer for multiple years shows they’re doing something right.
+In short, robo-advisor performance can fluctuate just as much as any other investment option out there.
+However, the fact that both robo-advisors have been ranked as strong performers for multiple years shows they’re doing something right.